BY KRISTEN CAVEN

-In this colorful and quirky crossover novel, Kristen Caven reimagines Cinderella as a middle American teenager with body image issues as well as the usual step-problem.
-This sweetly twisted version of the beloved fairytale bubbles with amusing character interpretations and emotionally resonant plot points and laugh-out-loud allusions to the story everyone knows.
-The Souls of Her Feet will inspire moms (and dads) into new conversations with their daughters (and sons) about responsibility, being passive or assertive, morality, waste, life choices, cross-dressing, and best of all, cleaning house.
+In this colorful and quirky crossover novel, Kristen Caven reimagines Cinderella as a middle-American teenager with body image issues as well as the usual step-problem.
+This sweetly twisted version of the beloved fairytale bubbles with fresh character interpretations, emotionally resonant plot points and laugh-out-loud allusions to the story everyone knows.
+The Souls of Her Feet will inspire family conversations about responsibility, being passive or assertive, morality, waste, life choices, cross-dressing, and most importantly, cleaning house.

 Caven’s postmodern, self-aware emotional fantasy gives the fairy godmother a meaningful relationship with Ashley’s lost parents.
 Inspired by a closeted gay family member who helped her find her own way, Caven’s drag queen uncle figure’s aesthetic sensibilities validate Ashley’s need for authenticity, and offer her a glamorous alternative to a world of tacky clutter and materialism?)
-When she finally gets to the prom, wearing just the right shoes, Ashley feels transformed and finally seen for who she is inside.
-A campy adventure of assisted self-rescue from a childhood gone wrong.
+When she finally gets to the prom, wearing just the right shoes, the transformed finally Ashley feels seen for who she is inside.
+A campy adventure of soul-love and assisted self-rescue from a childhood gone all wrong.